lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >[!NOTE]
 >
->If more than 20 assets are selected for download, the **[!UICONTROL Download]** dialog is skipped and all the renditions accessible to the user excluding the dynamic renditions are directly downloaded in a zip folder.
+>If a folder, collection, or more than 20 assets are selected for download, the **[!UICONTROL Download]** dialog is skipped and all the asset renditions accessible to the user excluding the dynamic renditions are downloaded in a zip folder.
+The asset renditions are downloaded in a separate folder for each asset within the zip folder.
 >
->The same behavior is followed while downloading the folders containing assets and collections.
-The accessible renditions excluding the dynamic renditions are directly downloaded in a zip folder.

 >[!NOTE]
 >